-- In the Add Data window, browse to the project folder and double-click the StatisticsByNeighborhood from the SanFrancisco2050 geodatabase.
+- In the Add Data window, browse to the project folder.
+Browse to the SanFrancisco2050 geodatabase and double-click the StatisticsByNeighborhood item.

-The layer is added to the map, though depending on your zoom extent, the default symbology may be too small to see.
+The layer is added to the map.
+Depending on your zoom extent, the default symbology may be too small to see.

 - In the Symbology pane, choose the Standing Cylinder symbol.

-- For Height, expand the menu and choose the JOB_COMM attribute.
+- Under Details, for Height, expand the menu and choose JOB_COMM.

 - For Scale, type 0.05.

-This decimal defines the aspect ratio—each symbol's height will be multiplied by 0.05.
+This decimal defines the ratio.
+Each symbol's height will be multiplied by 0.05.

 - Uncheck Use aspect ratio.
-For Width, type 250.
+For Width, type 250 and press Enter.